tbenade/wercker-devcenter/source/articles/werckeryml/notifications.md

         channel: wercker-dev
 ```

 As you can see in the `after-steps` clause, we make use of the `wercker/irc-notify` step, as [wouter](https://app.wercker.com/#wouter) created this notifier.
 We fill in the server we wish to connect to, which port and under which **nickname** we want to publish the message.
 Finally, we declare to which irc **#channel** you want to post the message to.

-You can view all the options available below:
+View the available options below:

 #### required